Last Updated on November 11, 2024 by Kittredge Cherry

 Top image credit:

-“Queer Saints: Sor Juana Inés de la Cruz” by Katy Miles-Wallace.
+“Queer Saints: Sor Juana Inés de la Cruz” by Katy (Keats) Miles-Wallace.

 This post is part of the LGBTQ Saints series by Kittredge Cherry.
 Traditional and alternative saints, people in the Bible, LGBTQ martyrs, authors, theologians, religious leaders, artists, deities and other figures of special interest to lesbian, gay, bisexual and transgender and queer (LGBTQ) people and our allies are covered.

-This article was originally published on Q Spirit in April 2017, expanded with new material over time, and most recently updated on Nov.
-11, 2023.
+This article has evolved and expanded greatly since the first version was posted in April 2010.
+It was published on Q Spirit in April 2017, was enhanced with new material over time, and was most recently updated on Nov.
+11, 2024.

 Copyright © Kittredge Cherry.
 All rights reserved.